Latest Podcast

 These are the sites we like to peruse to get our fix of anime, manga, and general Japan news.

 • Anime News Network – The 800-pound gorilla of the anime news scene, and without a doubt the best place to get your fix of anime and manga news.
-Lots of other interesting and fun featured columns, including the always-cute Anime News Nina.
+Lots of other interesting and fun featured columns, including the incredibly useful ANN Encyclopedia, a database of pretty much every anime OAV, TV series, movie, voice actor/actress, director, and other staff member in existence; and of course there’s the always-cute and funny Anime News Nina.

 • Japanator – They bill themselves as “the site for all your Japan needs,” this site covers such diverse subjects as anime and manga, to Japanese TV, to other elements of Japanese culture, and is truly “your one-stop shop for all things Japan.”